jonnonz1/nz-statute-book/acts/public/1969/taratahi-agricultural-training-centre-wairarapa-act-1969.md

   (a) 1 member to be appointed on the nomination of the committee of the Masterton Agricultural and Pastoral Association:
   (b) 1 member to be appointed on the nomination of the committee of the Wairarapa and East Coast Pastoral and Agricultural Society:
   (c) 1 member to be appointed on the nomination of the Federated Farmers of New Zealand Wairarapa Provincial District Incorporated:
-  (d) 1 member appointed on the nomination of the workforce development council whose specified industry coverage includes agriculture:
+  (d) 1 member appointed on the nomination of the industry skills board or workforce development council (as applicable) whose specified industry coverage includes agriculture:
   (e)
   (f) 1 member to be appointed on the nomination of the Minister of Education:
   (g) the chief executive of the new Ministry: